ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-06-06-saas-application-development-java.md

 Properly defined modules are loosely coupled with well-defined interfaces.
 This allows for the future enhancement or addition of features by simply adding new modules, or perhaps minimal updates to existing ones.
 This promotes much more highly reliable code while also maintaining application flexibility.
 Once again features can be added and updated without any down time with the proper additon or swapping of modules in a live system.

-Modules should have a “stateless” design with respect to other components in the system.
+Modules should have a "stateless" design with respect to other components in the system.
 This is highly critical, allowing dynamic addition and subtraction of allocated resources to meet expanding and contracting demand needs on the fly.
 Each module should have sufficient information exchange handled by well-defined APIs so that its only dynamic memory needs are local.
 Otherwise very sophisticated memory management processes will need to be implemented, and reliability will be severely compromised.

 #### Efficiency:

 The whole idea behind SaaS is efficiency.
 The developer only has to build and maintain one application running in a cloud environment that they have to specify, maintain and control.
-The benefits to the end user is a very convenient “pay as you go” model that requires no in-house hardware or IT team.
+The benefits to the end user is a very convenient "pay as you go" model that requires no in-house hardware or IT team.
 Licenses don't have to be maintained, equipment doesn't depreciate, and applications can be scaled up or down or switched without huge capital considerations.

 Of course, to achieve maximum efficiency the initial architecture must properly consider and provide for many factors, including multi-tenancy, partitionability, and dynamic scalability.